Koromix/rygel/web/rekkord.org/pages/commands.md

 *New in Rekkord 0.97*

-Rekkord supports hooks, these are commands that are executed before and after some actions.
+Rekkord supports hooks, which are commands that are executed before and after some actions.

 To use hooks, you must set a directory for each type of hook in the configuration file.
 When Rekkord runs the corresponding command (such as `rekkord save` for save hooks), it will run the hooks it finds in alphabetical order.